Wine tours in Tuscany - About Angie - +39 3333185705 - email@example.com

 Some people ask about the difference between Chianti and Chianti Classico wines and many are not even aware that there is a difference.

 As the name itself suggests, “Classico” means “classic” and we can therefore understand that it is somewhat the “original” one.
-In fact Chianti Classico, beside having a longer history, is also the wine that is produced in the heart of the Chianti region that is located in central Tuscany, between the towns of Florence and Siena.
-On the other hand, the wine that is simply called Chianti is produced in a much broader area, outside and around the Chianti region and spreading as far as near the towns of Pisa and Arezzo.
+In fact Chianti Classico, beside having a longer history, is also the wine produced in the heart of the Chianti region.
+It is located in central Tuscany, between the towns of Florence and Siena.
+On the other hand, the wine that is simply Chianti is produced in a much broader area.
+It is outside and around the Chianti region and spreading as far as near the towns of Pisa and Arezzo.

 As both these wines belong to the top DOCG appellation, they both express characters that are considered unique to the areas where they are produced.

 The fact that they both contain the word “Chianti” in their name obviously suggests that they share something in common and we could put that down to several factors.
-For example, both wines are made using the typical Tuscan grape variety sangiovese, that is commonly blended with other local or international varieties.
+For example, both wines are made using the typical Tuscan grape variety sangiovese.
+This grape is commonly blended with other local or international varieties.

 From this point of view they seem identical, but they are different!

 Being classified as DOCG means that they are regulated by many restrictions, some of which are those that regulate the mandatory aging before their release on the market and here is where we find the first BIG difference: Chianti wine can be released as early as in March of the year following the harvest.
-This means that it takes barely six months to be ready and as the aging in wood is often not a common practice, Chianti wine tends to be quite light and simple, with high acidity, which makes it perfect for enjoying with everyday simple meals, including seafood dishes.
+This means that it takes barely six months to be ready.
+Moreover, the aging in wood is often not a common practice, so Chianti wine tends to be quite light and simple.
+It comes with high acidity, which makes it perfect for enjoying with everyday simple meals, including seafood dishes.